 The shiny, glitzy new capital city of independent Kazakhstan

 .
-In addition to extravagant modern architecture to keep those with a taste for such things goggling in amazement, those with a penchant for witnessing cults of personality are well catered for here too.
+In addition to extravagant modern architecture to keep those with a taste for such things goggling in amazement, those with a penchant for witnessing cults of personality can find relics of that here too.

 >More background info

 >What there is to see

 known as Akmola or Akmolinsk for most of its earlier history, the Tsarist period and still through the first few decades of Soviet rule, the place used to be a lot more modest than what it is today.
 It had a certain importance as a trading post and was strategically located on the Ishim river and later on a main train line.
 And agricultural programmes as well as deportations swelled the population to city size, but even into the mid-1990s it was only a fraction of that of the old capital Almaty

 During the Virgin Lands Campaign (when the USSR

 launched a massive programme of turning large swaths of Kazakh steppe into farmland), the city was renamed Tselinograd accordingly ('Virgin Lands City').

 gained its independence in 1992 the old name Akmola was adopted again, but only for a few more years.